cadavre/node-red-contrib-value-for/README.md

 ### Generic options

-You can configure nodes to report just once after the range/value matched configuration or report continously starting new timers each time a value confirming match in range/value is incoming as input.
-New timer will start only if new message comes in!
+You can configure nodes to report just once after the range/value matched configuration or report continously starting new timers each "for" time.

 ## Changelog

+#### 0.4.0

+* Unified most of the code
+* Fixed repeats to act when no new value was received on the input
+* Fixed unwanted repeats to happen when new (but same) values were received on the input

 #### 0.3.5